It’s exciting! You’ve decided to buy a house!

-This is an exciting time in your life but it can also feel stressful.
+This is an exciting time in your life but it can also feel stressful, overwhelming and scary, especially during this COVID19 pandemic time in history.
 Asking friends and family for their insights can help you feel prepared for the home-buying process.
-Also, consider these questions to help yourself be ready for your home buying search!
+Ask yourself these questions to be ready for your home buying search!

 Do you have a budget for mortgage payments and other housing costs?